 Learning how to be active in the winter is one step toward a healthier you.
 I’m also making other changes in my life to be as healthy as possible.
 Aging has brought on some concerns (like arthritis) that I’ve never had to deal with before so I know I need to start being proactive in taking care of myself.
 I’m trying to be more aware of remembering my vitamins and supplements and I’m making a conscious effort to eat more vegetables because I know I’m not getting the recommended amount.

 I have a hard time taking vitamins and supplements because I don’t like swallowing large pills.
 I have been taking Viactiv Calcium Chews for quite a while for just that reason.
 It’s much easier for me to have a calcium chew than swallow a huge calcium pill.
 70% of adult women are calcium deficient and while it’s important to get calcium from the food you eat, I know I don’t generally do that.
 At 48, I need to get 1000mg to 2500mg of calcium per day.
 Visit Viactiv on Facebook.

-Now that you’ve learned how to be active in the winter, I hope you’ll try a few of my tips.
+Now that you’ve learned how to be active in the winter and make an easy spinach smoothie, I hope you’ll try a few of my tips.

 - 1 frozen banana

 - Put everything in the blender and blend until smooth.